litestar-org/litestar/docs/usage/htmx.rst

         ...
         return Reswap(content="Success!", method="beforebegin")

-Use :class:`Retarget <litestar.contrib.htmx.response.Retarget>` to carry a response and change the target element.
+Use :class:`~litestar.contrib.htmx.response.Retarget` to carry a response and change the target element.

 .. code-block:: python